How Much Does a Living Trust Cost?

 Living trust costs range from under $100 for basic online services to several thousand dollars when working with an attorney.
 The true cost depends on your provider, whether you need individual or couples coverage, and how often you need to make changes over time.
 See how a revocable living trust works before comparing costs.

-A living trust can avoid probate entirely, which typically costs 3-8% of your estate value.
+A living trust can avoid probate entirely, which costs 5% to 8% of a $500,000 estate depending on the state.
 For estates over $100,000, the probate savings usually exceed the trust creation cost.
 Trusts also provide privacy since they do not go through public probate court.
 Use our Do I Need a Trust? tool to see if a trust makes sense for your situation, or compare with our Probate Cost Calculator.

 Setup cost depends on provider type (online service vs. attorney), complexity of your estate, whether you need individual or couples coverage, and your state.
 Attorneys charge state-specific hourly rates for initial trust creation; online services use flat upfront pricing; subscription services spread cost over time.
 Some providers include amendments while others charge per change.
 This calculator shows the state-specific upfront and lifetime breakdown.